seanwu1105/uml-diagram-editor/README.md

 ## Spec

-The following is a prototype UI for the MUL editor.
+The following is a prototype UI for the UML editor.
 ![ui preview](https://i.imgur.com/syXfSsS.png)

 This UML editor UI is divided into three regions.
 The first region allows users to place diagrams and make connections.
 This area is called "canvas area".
 On the left-hand side is a region called "taskbar" containing a lot of buttons for tool selections.